jc141x/jc141-bash/setup/readme.md

 ### How to Run the Game
 Open up a terminal and then run the following commands.
 Please edit where appropriate.

+ATTENTION! - Using sh instead of bash does not work!
+Only use bash or ./ with x permission.

 ```
 bash /Path/to/Game/start.{n/w/e-w/n-w}.sh
 ```